Miami Credit Card Fraud Lawyer

 - Misrepresenting oneself to a bank or credit provider in an attempt to open a credit card account.
 This can be falsified information about oneself or the use of a stolen identity in an effort to open an account in the victim’s name.

-If you have been charged with credit card fraud, be proactive and start working with an experienced criminal defense attorney as soon as possible to develop a strong defense strategy for your case.
+If you have been charged with credit card fraud, be proactive and start working with an experienced criminal defense lawyer as soon as possible to develop a strong defense strategy for your case.
 The right defense strategy can mean the difference between being convicted of your charge and having the charge reduced or even completely dropped.
-Contact Ratzan & Faccidomo, LLC today to schedule your initial consultation with our team of experienced Miami credit card fraud attorneys.
+Contact Ratzan & Faccidomo, LLC today to schedule your initial consultation with our team of experienced Miami credit card fraud lawyers.